 This study reports that autopsy-negative sudden unexplained death is the most common finding on autopsy at death, while HCM is less common than previously thought in NCAA athletes.
 Centralized data collection with mandatory reporting of deaths and standardized protocols for cardiovascular autopsies in athletes are needed, including post-mortem genetic testing, particularly in autopsy-negative cases.
 The diagnoses from media descriptions are often inaccurate, and even formal autopsy diagnosis may not correctly reflect pathologic findings in the report.
 A meaningful discussion regarding screening and prevention cannot happen without an accurate understanding of the incidence and etiologies of SCD in athletes.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Hypertrophy, Left Ventricular, Athletes, Mucocutaneous Lymph Node Syndrome, Cardiomyopathy, Hypertrophic, Long QT Syndrome, Myocarditis, Genetic Testing, Autopsy, Arrhythmogenic Right Ventricular Dysplasia, Cause of Death, Commotio Cordis, Cardiomyopathy, Dilated, Death, Sudden, Cardiac